Vipdhruvkalra/Presentation_controller_using_hand_gestures/README.md

 - CVZone's `HandDetector` identifies fingers and landmarks.
 - Custom logic maps gestures to slide navigation and annotation.
 - Annotations are drawn in real-time using finger tracking.

+## How to run it and place the files.

+- Download the files provided in the repository.
+- Arrange the files in such a way that it is in this order Gesture Presentation/Presentation/whatsapp images and also main.py and tempcoderunner.py should be under the Gesture Presentation folder.